-I’ve come to accept that not every ingredient has to have a purpose.
-Take red velvet cake for example: it doesn’t need to be red, but without all that food coloring, would it feel just as delightful?
+As for other ingredients that really don’t “need” to be there, take red velvet cake for example: it doesn’t need to be red, but without all that food coloring, would it feel just as delightful?
 Doubtful; it would just be an ordinary cake.
 Or consider a decorative sprig of parsley nestled at the edge of the plate, which instantly makes anything look like it’s worthy of the grand dining room at the Waldorf Astoria.
 Take it away and your dinner loses a little sparkle.

 Vodka’s purpose isn’t clear, because A) it’s neutral, B) it’s typically added in such small quantities that it barely provides any alcoholic bite, and C) much of that alcohol is evaporated off by heat, anyway.
 So what’s the use?

 As it turns out, the reasons against adding vodka to sauce actually provide clues as to why it can be a big benefit.
 This article from Fine Cooking helps explain: alcohol is a great solvent for aromatic compounds.
 It’s also volatile and evaporates easily, so as its particles drift into the air, they carry those aromas with them.
 As you chew, that translates into more flavors that reach the back of your mouth, creating a heightened sense of complexity.
 At high concentrations, alcohol’s sting can overwhelm these flavors, but in small volumes, that sensation is balanced and pleasant.